Skip to content

 Module Role

-ota.client OTAClient — check / download / apply / rollback (device)
+ota.client OTAClient — check / download / apply (auto-restores backup on install failure) / reboot_device (device)

 ota.manifest UpdateManifest — version, file list, checksums, requirements